devsharma555/excelToTxt/README.md

 excelPath->Provide excel files directory path textPath->Provide txt file path where results will be stored

--If you do not want to drop duplicates you can comment below line of code df=df.drop_duplicates()
+-If you do not want to drop duplicates you can comment below lines of code df=df.drop_duplicates() a=set(a)